ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/basic_setup.md

 | `ucsb-int5-f18` | `ucsb-int5-f18.github.io` |

-# Setting up the website for the quarter
+# Setting up the websites

 ## Configure the basic information for your course in `_config.yml`